-As of December 31, 2020 and 2019, the Company leases land for its reception center and parking lot.
+In January 2021, the Company sold and leased back its office buildings and leased land for the construction of its reception center and parking lot.
 The leases run for a period of 2-20 years.
-The Company also leases office equipment and outdoor advertising.
+The Company also leases out its office equipment and outdoor advertising.
 These leases are short-term and leases of low-value items.
-The Company has elected not to recognize right-of-use assets and lease liabilities for these leases.
+The Company has elected not to recognize its right-of-use assets and lease liabilities for these leases.

-(p) Operating lease
+(o) Operating lease

-The Company leases out its investment property and some machinery.
+The Company leases out its investment property.
 The Company has classified these leases as operating leases, because it does not transfer substantially all of the risks and rewards incidental to the ownership of the assets.
-Please refer to note 6(j) sets out information about the operating leases of investment property.
+Please refer to note 6(i) sets out information about the operating leases of investment property.